 Government, businesses, and infrastructure are always changing to keep it interesting.
 Every day is a new learning experience.

 Once or twice a week, I go to Corozal Town.

-Corozal has a new store called One Mall where you can get all groceries, household items, paint, some repair parts, and even gasoline.
+Due the influx of North Americans, grocery stores stock a lot of U.S. items, as well as other essentials.
+Corozal has a new store called One Mall where you can get all the groceries you could need, plus household items, paint, some repair parts, and even gasoline.

 A View Like You’ve Never Seen Before…

-Nature is awesome here.
-Flowers are brilliant and captivating… for example, the fiery hue of the well-named “flamboyant tree” is beautiful beyond words.
-I have iguanas come through my back yard.
-There are two barracuda—one is 18 inches, the other is 5 feet—that like my boat slip.
+I can sit in a sling chair and fish for hours, watching puffy white clouds go by.
+Two barracudas—one is 18 inches, the other is 5 feet—hang out around my boat slip.
 I catch several different types of fish, crab, and even turtles, when fishing in my canal.

 The Hammock Life

-There is no perfect place on Earth, but Corozal, Belize, comes pretty close for me.
+There’s no perfect place on Earth, but Corozal, Belize, comes pretty close for me.